ndrewwm/svelteblog/src/lib/posts/spotify-history/+page.md

     )
 ```

-My team at work uses Prefect for much of its integrations, and I like how lightweight it feels.
+My team at work uses Prefect, and I like how lightweight it feels.
 Ultimately, you're writing Python with some nice enhancements.
 Decorating functions with `@flow` or `@task` gives you logging within Prefect's UI, automatic retries, and a visualization of task dependencies (which can help you determine which task is responsible in the case of a failure).
 But, most importantly Prefect provides a framework to *deploy* flows for scheduled or triggered execution.
 The last part of the snippet above configures a scheduled deployment within Prefect Cloud.
 We're telling Prefect that it should fetch the deployment's code from a GitHub repo, and that the deployment's flow runs should use a work pool called "Managed Compute".
 Recently, Prefect rolled out the ability for Cloud users to start running flows on [managed infrastructure](https://docs.prefect.io/3.0/deploy/infrastructure-examples/managed).
 This makes getting a deployment off the ground incredibly snappy; no need to set up servers or container environments.
 Their free tier currently includes 10 hours of monthly usage, which has been plenty for my needs.

 ### Transformation: using dbt-core to transform raw source data into a relational model